Galactic Streams of Cosmic-ray Electrons and Positrons: Abstract

 \section{Abstract}

-Isotropy is a key assumption in many models of cosmic-ray electrons and positrons.
+Isotropic diffusion is a key assumption in many models of cosmic-ray electrons and positrons.
 We find that simulation results imply a critical energy of $\sim\,$10--1000~GeV above which $e^\pm$ can spend their entire lives in streams threading magnetic fields, due to energy losses.
 This would restrict the number of $e^\pm$ sources contributing at Earth, likely leading to smooth $e^\pm$ spectra, as is observed.
-For positrons, this could be as few as one, with an enhanced flux that would ease energetics concerns of a pulsar origin of the positron excess, or even zero, bringing dark matter into play.
-We conclude that ideas about $e^\pm$ propagation based on either isotropic diffusion or turbulent fields must be changed.
+For positrons, this could be as few as one, with an enhanced flux that would ease energetics concerns of a pulsar origin of the positron excess, or even zero, bringing dark matter to the fore.
+We conclude that ideas about $e^\pm$ propagation must be revised and discuss implications for recent AMS-02 data.

 {\bf Introduction.---} Energy losses due to synchrotron radiation and inverse-Compton scattering severely limit the distances over which cosmic-ray electrons and positrons can remain highly energetic \cite{Ginzburg(1964),Longair2010}.
 Thus, observations of these particles provide an opportunity to examine the recent high-energy history of within a few hundred parsecs of Earth.
-A number of experiments have contributed to the recent developments in this area \cite{Adriani:2008zr,FermiLAT:2011ab,Aharonian:2008aaa,Fermi:2009zk,Adriani:2011xv} and more are poised to break into the multi-TeV regime \cite{Aguilar:2002ad,Nutter,Tamura:2010zzc}.
+A number of experiments have contributed to remarkable developments in this area \cite{Adriani:2008zr,Aharonian:2008aaa,Fermi:2009zk,Adriani:2011xv,FermiLAT:2011ab,Aguilar:2013qda,Adriani:2013uda} and more are poised to break into the multi-TeV regime \cite{Aguilar:2002ad,Nutter,Tamura:2010zzc}.
 The objects that may yield measurable fluxes in this range are few \cite{Kistler:2009wm} and represent perhaps the most immediate hope of directly discovering an extrasolar cosmic-ray source.

-Making use of this data requires understanding of the propagation of cosmic rays through magnetic fields after escaping their sources.
+Making use of this data requires an understanding of the propagation of cosmic rays through magnetic fields after escaping their sources.
 Many standard treatments for electrons and positrons (e.g., Refs.~\cite{Atoyan:1995,Hooper:2008kg,Yuksel:2008rf,Profumo:2008ms,Grasso:2009ma}) assume isotropic diffusion.
 But why?
-In smooth fields, particles follow field lines, resulting in funneling in specific directions.
-As we will see, considering small scale turbulent variation in the field \cite{Jokipii(1966)} alone ends up being too weak to cause isotropization for physically sensible assumptions in scenarios involving $e^\pm$.
+Particles care about two length scales of the field: the largest present, which funnels them in specific directions, and scales of order their Larmor radius, which result in scattering \cite{Jokipii(1966)}.
+As we will see, the small scale turbulent variation in the field alone ends up being too weak to lead to isotropic diffusion for physically sensible assumptions in scenarios involving $e^\pm$.